Luvvydev/SleepNow/README.md

 macOS sleep is unreliable if you use a trackpad or a high-sensitivity mouse.

 After clicking **Sleep**, tiny input drift often cancels the action.
 The system wakes itself immediately, forcing you to retry, stop moving your hands, or wait awkwardly.
-This is not user error.
-It is a known interaction between the window server and input devices.

 This project exists to solve that exact problem, cleanly and permanently.
 ---